kubermatic/kubeone/README.md

 ### Native Support For The Most Popular Providers

-KubeOne natively supports the most popular providers, including AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, OpenStack, and VMware vSphere.
+KubeOne natively supports the most popular providers, including AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix, OpenStack, and VMware vSphere.
 The natively supported providers enjoy additional features such as integration with Terraform and Kubermatic machine-controller.

 ### Kubernetes Conformance Certified